 Their roles often draw from their clinical background but demand other specializations and nuanced skill sets.
 While they aren’t bedside like other nurses, they are still integral to ensuring our patients receive quality care at Cheshire.

-Angie LeFebvre, MSN, BSN, RN, accreditation and regulatory compliance leader, says her work is foundationally linked to patient safety.
+Angie LeFebvre, MSN, BSN, RN, director of Quality and Patient Safety, says her accreditation and regulatory compliance work is foundationally linked to patient safety.
 “Every regulation, every rule, is grounded in evidence and best practice.
 By assuring adherence to these rules, we can confidently say that we are giving the best possible care.
 It’s nice to know that my work is directly tied to patient outcomes.”

 Patient outcomes are also directly tied to the work of Ellen Loughney, BSN, RN, who specializes in quality and patient safety.